Wednesday, February 24, 2021

 The gods, spirits and religions of a fantasy world should be a vital and exciting part of its culture.
 But how do you create a pantheon that feels rich and real without having to do a lot of time-consuming prep work?
 The Pamphlet of Pantheons is the lazy GM's solution to this problem: a workbook zine that helps you create a pantheon for your fantasy RPGs, focusing on the bits of the iceberg above the water -- the bits that your players are going to interact with.

 Microvania - hack of Microscope.
 I dig Microscope.
 I dig crawling through kaiju guts.
-This was probably a knee-jerk back.
+This was probably a knee-jerk purchase.

 A print run of Microvania, a map-making and story-telling game that is a hack of Microscope.
 Microvania is a game about these kinds of stories, where individuals or small groups explore a dangerous world that becomes a character of itself.
 In video games, these are called “Metroidvanias,” after the two most influential series in the genre.
 A common feature of those games is backtracking, with the world recontextualized after unlocking a new item or ability, or in some cases just learning something new about how the world works.
 Microvania seeks to create an experience like those games, by prioritizing the structure and flow of the world, while allowing players to fill in as many details as they like, and making backtracking central to the game’s mechanics.